lynmuldrow/altfactshangman/README.md

 ## Tech Stack

-This implementation was built with HTML5/CSS3/JS/jQuery, and that's it.
+This was built with HTML5/CSS3/JS/jQuery, and that's it.
 Very simply designed with as few lines of code (outside of comments) as I could manage.

 ## Why make something so depressing, and open source no less?

-Why would anyone create a game in the first place that trivializes death?
-Why make a game that brings up memories of strange fruit, the KKK, and black people hung and disrespected from trees?
-Coding is art, and art expresses what words cannot.
-This 'installation' of sorts expresses how it feels to be triggered randomly (daily, consistently) as a black person, and often times in this industry.
-This hangman implementation is part of a coding challenge I received from a tech company.
+Why would anyone create a game that trivializes death in the first place?
+Why make a game that brings up memories of black, indigenous, and wrongly persecuted people of all walks hung from trees and disrespected?

+Coding is an art form, and art expresses what words cannot.
+This 'installation' expresses how it feels to be triggered randomly (daily, consistently) as a black person, and often times in this industry.

 ## What's next?